manoj060603/Language_Translation/README.md

-#Language Translation using Transformers
+**Language Translation using Transformers**

-#Overview: Tried to built a English to Hindi Translation app using Encoder-Decoder Architecture
+**Overview:** Tried to built a English to Hindi Translation app using Encoder-Decoder Architecture.